scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

 .. [#] This approach is how the Scikit-learn developers recomend using other non-standard distance metrics.
 For example, the Scikit-learn `FAQ <https://scikit-learn.org/stable/faq.html#how-do-i-deal-with-string-data-or-trees-graphs>`_ shows how to use this approach for doing edit-distance over strings.

-This is all we need to use the tools already built into Scikit-learn.
-For example, we can perform :math:`k`-nearest-neighbor classification with cross validation to get an idea about how accurately we are able to predict a file's type.
+This is all we need to use the tools built into Scikit-learn.
+For example, we can perform :math:`k`-nearest-neighbor classification with cross-validation to see how accurately we predict a file's type.

 .. code-block:: python